 He married Anna Barnes in 1993.
 They spent six weeks on a whirlwind trip of the entire Indian Subcontinent in 1996.

 Riecks operates his own photography business and consulting service.
 Clients include: Omni, McCann Erickson, Farm Journal, Entrepreneur, Farm Futures, Illinois Research, The Sun, Illinois Steward, SuperValu, Prairie Farmer, and Successful Farming.

 In addition to being a regular contributor on several professional forums, Riecks gives seminars on creating image intensive Web sites and was one of the principals who developed Mira's "digital standards."
 He founded "Controlled Vocabulary," a resource to help others learn how best to build controlled vocabulary lists, thesauri, and keyword hierarchies for describing images in databases.

-David currently chairs the Stock Artists Alliance (SAA) Imaging Technology Standards from 2004 to 2011, and served as the project leader for the Photometadata.org site starting in 2009.
+David chaired the Stock Artists Alliance (SAA) Imaging Technology Standards from 2004 to 2011, and served as the project leader for the Photometadata.org site starting in 2009.
 Riecks served as chair of the American Society of Media Photographers (ASMP) Digital Photography Standards & Practices committee from 2003 to 2005 and helped to found the Universal Photographic Digital Imaging Guidelines (UPDIG) during that time.
-He serves as the Chief Technical Advisor for the PLUS coalition; and somehow finds the time to participate in Digitial Image Submission Criteria (DISC), IPTC4XMP and Photo Metadata working groups.
+He serves as the Chief Technical Advisor for the PLUS coalition; and somehow finds the time to participate in Digitial Image Submission Criteria (DISC), IPTC4XMP and IPTC Photo Metadata working groups.
 In 2011 he took over management of the Photometadata.org site after the SAA trade organization dissolved.